-Usually, when customers come to your website with an intent to shop, they don’t like to be distracted with offers and additional features.
+Usually, when customers come to your B2C eCommerce website with an intent to shop, they don’t like to be distracted by offers and additional features.
 Therefore, make sure that your customers have a smooth journey from the product page until the final payment.
-After adding the product to their cart, no additional offers or promotions must be shown to buyers.
+After adding the product to their cart, no additional offers or promotions must be shown to them.

 No Hidden Costs

-Most companies tend to show additional packaging and shipping costs and taxes on the checkout page.
-The buyer might be lured to your product page looking at the cheap product prices, but after looking at the final cost of the product which includes all the hidden costs, they will abandon their cart with a bitter experience.
-Therefore, include as many costs as possible in the product pricing.
+Most companies tend to show additional packaging and shipping costs or taxes on the checkout page.
+The buyer might be lured to your product page looking at the cheap product prices, but after looking at the final cost of the product, which includes hidden costs, they will abandon their cart with a bitter experience.
+Therefore, include all such costs in the product pricing itself.
 If you have any extra charges, display them on the product page itself.

 Free or Flat Rate Shipping

-Today, we have a trend of free shipping.
-Most companies cut down on additional expenses and their profits to provide their customers with the benefit.
+Today, we’re witnessing a trend of free shipping.
+Most B2C eCommerce businesses cut down on additional expenses and their profits to provide their customers with the benefit of the best prices.
 You can also opt for these by working with shipping solutions like Shiprocket.
 It helps you ship at rates starting from Rs.
-23/500 g.
+20/500gms.
 This way, you do not have to worry about losing out on profits.
-Also, you can easily cover for losing out any margins.
+Also, you can easily cover losing out on any margins.

-Fast Amazon-like delivery is what drives the market.
-Businesses waste tons on branding, whereas buyers have different priorities these days.
-If you can provide a one-day or two-day delivery, a buyer will choose your product even if the price is on the higher side.
+Fast delivery is what drives the market today.
+Businesses spend tons on branding, whereas buyers have different priorities these days.
+If you can provide a one-day or two-day delivery, the buyer will choose your product even if the price is on the higher side.
 Thus, associate with partners who give you an end-to-end fulfillment solution, like Shiprocket Fulfillment, to ensure faster delivery of your product.

 The most crucial aspect of any B2C eCommerce business is the retention of customers and their loyalty to your brand.
 To achieve this, you will need to engage with the buyer using strategic emails talking about product offers, additional schemes, benefits, educational content, etc. Moreover, you can also share these in the form of push notifications.
-Be sure that you do not spam the user as that can lead to a negative experience with your website or app.
+Be sure that you do not spam the user, as that can lead to a negative experience.

-Your product pages must have a fast loading speed, engaging user experience, and the content must be carefully placed.
+Your product pages must have a fast loading speed and engaging user experience, and the content must be carefully placed.
 Along with this, there must be compelling CTAs to ensure that the buyer clicks on them and continues the purchase and successfully completes it.
 If your product page is cluttered with ads, offers, and irrelevant information, your product will get lost among the crowd.
-Therefore, optimize your product page for the best results.
+Therefore, optimise your product page for the best results.

 Your support team is the face of your business.
-Train them to have complete product knowledge so that they can guide the consumer properly and also provide them with relevant solutions.
-You can deploy a customer support platform for making work more accessible.
+Train them to have complete product knowledge so that they can guide the consumer properly and provide them with relevant solutions.
+You can deploy a customer support platform to make work more accessible.
 Furthermore, include help docs to ensure maximum information is shared with the consumer in the form of blogs and help pages.
 This will reduce the pressure on your support team, and they will perform much better.

 No business can be successful if they don’t have a well-drafted and carefully executed marketing plan.
 The same goes for a B2C eCommerce business as well.
 Since your target audience is a large group of individuals, you must include strategies to educate your buyers as well as sell them the product.

-Write content in the form of blogs, ebooks, whitepapers, and educate your buyers about the industry and how the product can be the best option for them.
+Write content in the form of blogs, eBooks, and whitepapers, and educate your buyers about the industry and how your product can be the best option for them.
 Dig deep into conversations on forums like Quora and engage with your buyers on a micro-level.

-Emails are a great way to reach your buyer’s screen.
-You can send across offers and promotional content to make sure they keep coming back to your store.
+Emails are a great way to reach your buyers.
+You can send offers and promotional content to ensure they keep returning to your store.
 Also, if they are returning customers, you can send them curated content that best suits their needs.

 Social Media Marketing

-Your social media speaks for you.
-So ensure you get many product reviews on your social channel.
+Your social media speaks for your B2C eCommerce business.
+So ensure you get authentic and helpful product reviews on your social channel.
 Understand where your audience is most active and share relevant content on that platform.
-Answer queries on social media and have a connection with your buyers.
+Answer queries on social media and build a connection with your buyers.

 Google and Facebook ads can help you reach millions on the internet.
 They are a fast way of reaching out and delivering the message to your buyers.
 Incorporate them into your strategy for more rapid and quality results.

 B2C eCommerce is gaining a lot of traction in the current eCommerce scenario.
 The lines between B2B and B2C eCommerce are blurring, and we are moving towards a more unified shopping experience.
-Therefore, it is time to up your game and get going with B2C eCommerce for your eCommerce venture.
+Therefore, it is time to up your game and get started with B2C eCommerce for your business venture.